DCAG/Messenger/client/README.md

 # Messenger web client

-The client was built using React and Socket.io
+The client was built using React and Socket.io. the client was designed in mobile first approach and is responsive to screen size change.
+Built with **SASS** without bootstrap or any third party styling package.

 first time run: `npm install`
 during development or testing can be run with `npm run dev` or `vite`